zmois/Volcanic-SO2-emission/README.md

 ## Running Jupyter Notebook
 1. From the navigator's home click on the "Launch" button under Jupyter tab or Jupyter Lab.
-Or launch Jupyter Notebook in the terminal with `jupyter notebook` command.
+**OR** launch Jupyter Notebook in the terminal with `jupyter notebook` command.
 This will open Jupyter on a browser.
 2. Go into working directory, open the ipynb file and run all cells.